opencog/atomspace/opencog/matrix/README.md

 and so on.
 Vectors are buried in essentially all neural-net type algorithms.
 But - this is key: a collection of vectors can be viewed as a matrix.
 Entries in the matrix are (row, column) pairs.

+A prototypical example arising in graph theory is the (vertex, nearest-neighbors) pairing.
+Suppose one has a graph consisting of many vertexes of type A (or having "feature" A), and many vertexes of type B, C, ...
+The typical classification problem on such a graph is to determine if vertexes of type A are similar to the vertexes of type B.
+Each neighborhood of a vertex A is a single component of a vector; all such neighborhood defines the vector as a whole.
+To determine if A and B have similar neighborhoods, it suffices to compute either the dot-product (cosine distance) of the two vectors, or the mutual information between them.
+In this way, common subgraphs can be fished out.

 The code in this directory exposes portions of the AtomSpace as pairs, or as a matrix, or as a collection of vectors, depending on how you want